freeplane/docs/contribute/Translation_How-To.md

 **Measures**

 * Announce on the Freeplane forum that you are going to do an offline translation.
-You can do this in an existing or new thread as explained in [[#Discussion in a topic on the Freeplane forum|Discussion in a topic on the Freeplane forum]]
+You can do this in an existing or new thread as explained in [Discussion in a topic on the Freeplane forum](#Discussion-in-a-topic-on-the-Freeplane-forum)
 * Keep the moment between starting the offline translation and uploading it to Weblate as short as possible.
 For example, if you can work on the translation fulltime for 2 days, upload it immediately after you have finished.
 If you can work on it one hour now and then, upload it after each hour.

 **Procedure**